When interviewing new graduates, hiring managers sometimes find work-related things to talk about can be a challenge.

 Since we deal with international clients, do you speak any other languages?

-List the skills you possess that are relevant in this role.
+List the skills you possess that are relevant to this role.

 Detail your experiences within your last internship.